annawoods7/AboutMe/_posts/2025-04-06-Refining-Datapipelines-for-Address-Income.md

 ![Airflow Example]({{ site.baseurl }}/assets/images/Airflow_example.png)

 #### Setting up Deployment of a Development website through Github Actions
-  Later on I was tasked with using Github actions to deploy our react website.
+  Later on I was tasked with using Github actions to deploy the react website.
 This required:

   - Configuring a yaml file in Github workflows
   - Setting up SSH capabilities for Github Actions to write to the company development server